Traditional Thai Massage

 My Studies in Traditional Thai Massage

-I have recently studied at Loi Kroh Traditional Thai Massage and Yoga School (Chiang Mai, Thailand), where northern style (Naud Chaleuysak) is taught and practised.
+I have studied at Loi Kroh Traditional Thai Massage and Yoga School (Chiang Mai, Thailand), where northern style (Naud Chaleuysak) is taught and practised.
 Loi Kroh School specialises in one-to-one, private lessons.
 In addition I completed a Herbal Compress Massage course.
 Herbal Compress Massage can be used to complement Traditional Thai Massage.

 If you think that Traditional Thai Massage could help you or you’d like to know more, don’t hesitate to contact me on 086 3893413